If you landed on this page from a search engine, you can start at the beginning of this article by choosing Part I in the Table of Contents.

 2) Select (double-click) “Keyboard”.

 4) In the left panel, scroll down and select “Korean”.
 Make sure that the “2-Set Korean” layout (the default option) is selected in the right panel.
 Click “Add”.
-The right panel shows a number of different keyboard layout styles (with the consonant and vowel keys arranged in different ways), which date back to the mechanical typewriter days.
-Nowadays, however, the option shown at the top (“2-Set”) is the essentially the only keyboard used in Korea, and virtually no one uses the other keyboards.
+The right panel shows a number of different keyboard layout styles (with the consonant and vowel keys arranged in different ways), which date back all the way to the mechanical typewriter days.
+Nowadays, however, the option shown at the top (“2-Set”) is the essentially the only keyboard used in Korea, and virtually no one uses the other keyboard arrangements.
 There is a large picture of the “2-Set” layout in the first page of this article.

 How to Use the Korean Keyboard